avianage/echodeck/README.md

 **EchoDeck** is a high-performance, collaborative streaming queue engine designed for creators and listeners.
 It allows real-time session synchronization and multi-platform content resolution via YouTube and Spotify.

 > [!IMPORTANT]
 > **Video Playback Restrictions**: Due to YouTube's owner restrictions, some videos (e.g., from VEVO, T-Series, or major music labels) cannot be played within the embedded player.
 This is a platform-level limitation.
-Creators can use the "Fix Video" tool to manually swap a restricted ID for a working alternative.

 ---